stevenmiller888/component-path/Readme.md

 # component-path

-> Get the full css path of any element
+> Get the full css path of any element.

 ## Usage